 Five years ago, I was just stepping back into the salon world when I landed at the same salon that Natalie worked at.
 This was the beginning and end of me ever working for a salon owner again.
 I feel the mismanagement there was the same reason I left the salon industry when I lived in California and was pursuing my acting career.
 I share it all in my book: Shear Destiny: 50 Ways to Map Out Your Career and Win!

-It’s so sad that many stylists have to fumble through the nonsense to find a place called home where they in fact can grow.
+It’s so sad that many stylists have to fumble through the nonsense to find a place called home where they

 Needless to say, it wasn’t the 90210 zip code that had me stumped back then.
 It was the unfortunate owners who didn’t care about their stylists.
 So when I began to see a repeat in history, I did just as Natalie did, but two and a half years earlier.
 I went on to pursue my own salon business.
 The greatest gifts I got out of being there were all the stylists that I’m still friends with today.
 They have even watched me grow by leaps and bounds from when I first stepped into that salon. l 🙂 l